 - starttime [=<YYYYMMDDhhmmss>], retrieve or set the start date and time of the next deployment. - endtime [=<YYYYMMDDhhmmss>], retrieve or set the end date and time of the next deployment. - status is a read-only parameter which returns the current state of the finite state machine for the instrument's logging function.
-Possible values are given below: - a. disabled: logging is not enabled. - b. pending: logging is enabled but before the start time. - c. logging: logging is in progress. - d. gated: logging paused, waiting for a gating condition to be satisfied. - e. finished: the programmed end time has been passed. - f. stopped: a disable command was received. - g. fullandstopped: memory full, logging has stopped. - h. full: memory full, logger continues to stream data. - i. failed: stopped, internal error. - j. notblank: memory failed to erase. - k. unknown: internal error, state unknown.
+Possible values are given below: - a. disabled : logging is not enabled. - b. pending : logging is enabled but before the start time. - c. logging : logging is in progress. - d. paused: logging paused, waiting for a resume command. - e. gated : logging paused, waiting for a gating condition to be satisfied. - f. finished : the programmed end time has been passed. - g. stopped : a disable command was received. - h. fullandstopped : memory full, logging has stopped. - i. full : memory full, logger continues to stream data. - j. failed : stopped, internal error. - k. notblank : memory failed to erase. - l. unknown : internal error, state unknown.

 Most of these are self explanatory.
-In the very unlikely event that they occur at all, the states failed, notblank and unknown arise from serious internal errors, and ideally the instrument should be returned to RBR Ltd for further analysis.
+In the very unlikely event that they occur at all, the states failed, notblank and unkn own arise from serious internal errors, and ideally the instrument should be returned to RBR Ltd for further analysis.
 However, if it would be preferable to attempt deployment anyway, try these recover procedures.